 The coaching with compassion approach doesn’t exclude using the GROW model into the coaching conversation itself.
-There is some indication on learning at level II and III (following the co-active guidance here) and on powerful questions, empathy, compassion, genuine coaching relationship, etc.
+There is some indication on listening at level II and III (following the co-active guidance here) and on powerful questions, empathy, compassion, genuine coaching relationship, etc.

 All the advice in coaching with compassion is perfectly aligned with other methods of coaching.
 What I love about this coaching model is its simplicity and the focus on a higher level of growth, the ideal self of the coachee (versus reaching smaller goals, as coaching for performance tends to do).

 These are all the resources I used to write this blogpost.
 I strongly suggest you read the book, it has great information and clarification on coaching.
 If a book is too long, the course goes faster, and the helping material is great: